1995 American League Division Series: Game 3

 Charles Nagy faced Tim Wakefield in the potential clincher.
-In the top of the second, with a man on first, Jim Thome gave the Tribe the lead with a two-run home run just inside the Pesky Pole.
+In the top of the second, with a man on first, Jim Thome gave the Indians the lead with a two-run home run just inside the Pesky Pole.
 Thome later drew a bases-loaded walk in the third to make it 3–0.
 In the fourth, the Red Sox loaded the bases on three singles with one out, but scored only one run on Mike Macfarlane's sacrifice fly.
 The Indians blew the game open in the sixth.
 After a single and walk, Paul Sorrento's single and Sandy Alomar's double scored a run each and knocked Wakefield out of the game.
 Rhéal Cormier in relief struck out Kenny Lofton, but Omar Vizquel's singled scored two and Carlos Baerga's double scored another.
 In the eighth, the Red Sox again loaded the bases on three one-out singles, but again only scored once on Willie McGee's fielder's choice off Julián Tavárez.
 Paul Assenmacher would pitch a scoreless ninth to end the series.
-The loss was the Red Sox 13th consecutive postseason loss dating back to Game 6 of the 1986 World Series.
+The loss was the Red Sox's 13th consecutive postseason loss dating back to Game 6 of the 1986 World Series.